har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 Internet access point SSID/password, the Thingspeak channel number, API key and update interval (in seconds).
 The **minimum update interval** for a free ThingSpeak subscription is 15 seconds.
 Save the settings.
 The ThingSpeak parameters will now be saved to a JSON configuration file in SPIFFS.
 The IAP SSID and password are saved in the Wifi settings flash area.
-Reset or power cycle the unit for normal operation.

 ### Portal home page